Brittanysacha/Mini-Project/README.md

 - **Hypothesis 9:** Applicants with a shorter loan amount term that results in higher monthly payments are less likely to receive a loan due to the potential strain on their financial resources and their ability to manage higher payment obligations, making it less attractive for banks as the interest received may be lower and may not outweigh the associated risks.
 - **Hypothesis 10:** Applicants without a credit history are less likely to receive a loan as there is no prior evidence to assess their creditworthiness and repayment behavior.

-To test these hypotheses, exploratory data analysis (EDA) will be conducted on the loan data, examining the relationship between these factors and loan approval.
-Additionally, machine learning algorithms will be applied to develop a loan prediction model based on the identified factors.
+To test these hypotheses, exploratory data analysis (EDA) was conducted on the loan data, examining the relationship between different demographic and personal factors and loan approval.
+This analysis will guide further machine learning algorithm development in an attept to create an accurate loan prediction model.
 The accuracy of the model will be assessed using appropriate evaluation metrics, and cross-validation techniques will be employed to ensure robustness.

 ## EDA
-The next step of the project involved conducting Exploratory Data Analysis (EDA) to gain deeper insights into individuals' information from loan applications.
+This stage of the project entailed conducting Exploratory Data Analysis (EDA) to gain deeper insights into individuals' information from loan applications.
+Some key insights from this process, are displayed below.

-During the analysis, the loan amount distribution was examined and found to exhibit non-normal behavior, with a significant right-skew and presence of extreme values.
+**1.)**  During the analysis, the loan amount distribution was examined and found to exhibit non-normal behavior, with a significant right-skew and presence of extreme values.

 ![Applicant distribution (no log)](https://github.com/Brittanysacha/Mini-Project/blob/master/images/Applicant%20distribution%20(no%20log).png)

 ![Co-applicant distribution (no log)](https://github.com/Brittanysacha/Mini-Project/blob/master/images/Co-applicant%20distribution%20(no%20log).png)

-To address this, a log transformation was applied to create a more balanced distribution by smoothing out the extreme values.
+**2.)** To address non-normal distribution, a log transformation was applied to create a more balanced distribution by smoothing out the extreme values.

 ![Combined income distribution (with log transformation)](https://github.com/Brittanysacha/Mini-Project/blob/master/images/Combined%20income%20distribution%20(with%20log%20transformation).png)

-In addition, a pivot chart analysis was performed to explore factors influencing loan approval.
+**3.)** A pivot chart analysis was performed to explore factors influencing loan approval.

 ![Pivot Chart Loan Factors](https://github.com/Brittanysacha/Mini-Project/blob/master/images/Pivot%20Chart%20EDA.png)

 The results indicated that gender, marital status, dependents, education level, and credit history had a substantial impact on the likelihood of loan approval.
 Specifically, being male, married, having no dependents, holding a graduate degree, and having a credit history were associated with higher approval rates.
 Surprisingly, the type of property and the number of children showed minimal influence on loan approval.

+**In sum:**
 Despite potential arguments for bias, all columns, including gender and marital status, were retained in the analysis.
 This decision was made to ensure transparency, maintain the dataset's integrity, and enable a comprehensive examination of the data.

-These findings from the EDA, log transformation, pivot chart analysis, and decision to retain all columns contribute to a thorough understanding of the dataset and provide valuable insights for loan approval processes.
+The findings from the EDA, log transformation, pivot chart analysis, and decision to retain all columns contribute to a thorough understanding of the dataset and provide valuable insights for loan approval processes.

 ## Process